 1 Enable the camera's built-in Wi-Fi.

-Highlight Wi-Fi in the setup menu and press 3.
-Highlight Network connection and press 4, then highlight Enable and press 3.
+Press the MENU button to display the menus, then highlight Wi-Fi in the setup menu and press ▶.
+Highlight Network connection and press ▶, then highlight Enable and press ⋈.
 Wait a few seconds for Wi-Fi to activate.

 2 Display the camera SSID.
-Highlight Network settings and press 3.
+Highlight Network settings and press ▶.

-Highlight View SSID and press .
+Highlight View SSID and press ▶.

-- Select the camera SSID.
+- 3 Select the camera SSID.

-Select the camera SSID in the list of networks displayed by the smart device. - Launch the Wireless Mobile Utility.
+Select the camera SSID in the list of networks displayed by the smart device. - 4 Launch the Wireless Mobile Utility.
 Launch the Wireless Mobile Utility on the smart device.
 The main dialog will be displayed.